muhammadtalha-quant/nucleus/README.md

 ## Acknowledgments

 - **Nucleus Architecture** made with Love++ and AI--.
-- Contributions are accepted in any format: issue, pull request, discussions etc.
+- Valuable and meaningful contributions are accepted in any format: issue, pull request etc.

 ## LICENSE